brandonyph/Text-Mining-With-R/README.md

+Before you start 1.
+Set up the folder and file system with pdf in Postive and Negative

 Chapters 1. set up the path for both positive and negative folder 2.
 Set up all keywords 3.
 Create a Word Count matrix of correct dimensions 4.
 Loop through all pdf files and count the keywords of each files one by